jiaoshuntian/ivory-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b><a href="#postgresclusterspecmonitoring">monitoring</a></b></td>
         <td>object</td>
-        <td>The specification of monitoring tools that connect to PostgreSQL</td>
+        <td>The specification of monitoring tools that connect to IvorySQL</td>
         <td>false</td>
       </tr><tr>
         <td><b>openshift</b></td>
         <td>boolean</td>
-        <td>Whether or not the PostgreSQL cluster is being deployed to an OpenShift environment.
+        <td>Whether or not the IvorySQL cluster is being deployed to an OpenShift environment.
 If the field is unset, the operator will automatically detect the environment.</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspecpatroni">patroni</a></b></td>